mentacity/doc/digital_ocean_lamp/process_documentation.md

 			4. git remote add origin http://pathto/lamp_server_setup.git
 			5. git push -u origin master
 	- Note: git can be setup to automatically login with a push
-	- With https it can be set to only ask for a password ever 8 hours, for example
+	- With https it can be set to only ask for a password every 8 hours, for example
 		- git config --global remote.origin.url https://{username}@github.com/{username}/{repo_name}
 	    - git config --global credential.helper 'cache --timeout=28000'
 ---